 Will I be able to understand the reports (sometimes I get lost in all the facts and figures)?

 Most reports will include a summary page of all the figures for each financial year, followed by appended breakdowns for all the individual items that can be claimed (around 200 in residential property).

 Some individuals may benefit from having the data expressed visually, via graphs and charts so finding a report expressed in this fashion would assist.
 BWK Group offers comprehensive reports that include, summaries, charts, graphs and appended specific details of all the items for user-friendliness.
 We can also send a copy direct to your accountant.

 To note; the Australian Tax Office (ATO) requires the input of the year-on-year totals into the individual’s income tax return only, therefore the task would be as simple as transposing the summary figures into the relevant tax return financial year.

-A: Unfortunately, whereby any period longer than 2 years exists, the claims available in those preceding years would most likely be forfeited.
+However, some deductions may be forfeited i.e. any period longer than 2 years exists (submission of last 2 income-tax-returns, from the last date of submission), the claims available in those preceding years would most likely be forfeited.

 The good news is, all taxpayers can request an amendment in their previous income tax returns up to two previous income tax financial years.
 The takeaway, make sure you are current and have an updated Tax Depreciation Schedule.

 What effect will the 2017 Budget change to plant and equipment have on my property?